 Central Research, Scholarship and Creative Activity (RSCA) Grant Program

 The Central Research, Scholarship and Creative Activity (RSCA) Grant Program provides support to faculty for their research, scholarship, and creative activities.
 This award may be in the form of assigned time, a summer fellowship salary and/or funds to support their RSCA.
-Faculty who receive funding through this program are expected to share their accomplishments at a campus-wide event and will be expected to serve as a resource for prospective applicants.
+Faculty who receive funding through this program are expected to submit a report on award results.

 Who is eligible for funding?

 All Unit 3 faculty are eligible for some of the various Central RSCA Grant Program options to support their research, scholarship and creative activities.
 See Types of Funding section for further information.
 The Central RSCA Grant Program will complement the University Faculty Assigned Time Program as the second cycle of the phase-in of the Assigned Time Program occurs.
 For those faculty, both tenured and probationary, who are already participants of the Assigned Time Program, they will have a maximum 18 WTU course load in AY 2019-2020 and will be eligible to apply for most of the Central RSCA Grant Program options with the exception of assigned time.
 For those tenured faculty maintaining or establishing a RSCA agenda but who are not yet in the RSCA Assigned Time Program, the Central RSCA Grant Program offers assigned time plus up to $2,500 in RSCA-related expenses.

 Only one proposal per faculty member may be submitted.
 Collaborative proposals submitted by more than one faculty member will be considered.
 In such cases, each faculty member should write their own proposal independently describing the joint effort in general and their particular contribution in greater detail.
 Indicate whether the project can go forward if only one faculty member’s proposal is funded.

 0.2 Fall 2019 or Spring 2020 assigned time*